-This is a four platform station with two bay platforms at the north end and two mainline platforms.
+This station is located in the middle of Kilmarnock.
+It is a four platform station with two bay platforms at the north end and two mainline platforms.
 There are three tracks between the main platforms.
 The bay platforms and northbound (down) platform are canopied.

 The original building was in Georgian style.
 It was thought to be by James Miller and was demolished despite being listed.
 It was reminiscent of his work at Haymarket.